tnwei/tnwei.github.io/content/about.md

 ## Working with me (as a colleague / as a staff / as a mentee etc)

 + https://nohello.net/en/
++ Believe that your best days are yet to come
 + Frequent communication + collaboration beats whatever framework we adopt
 + Don't choose to not reach out for intervention just because you don't want to disturb me!
 We go far by being a team.
 Don't escalate things to my attention until it's too late
++ Attitude and drive are more important than skills
 + My top 5 HIGH5 strengths (you rely on me): self-believer, problem solver, commander, thinker, empathizer
 + My bottom 5 HIGH5 strengths (I rely on you): analyst, chameleon, focus expert, brainstormer, optimist